Australian Mobility Grants

 - Endeavour Cheung Kong Student Exchange Program (ECKSEP) - Study in select Asian countries (China and Hong Kong are priority) for undergraduate and postgraduate semester study and placements under formal student exchange partnership agreements

-Faculties will be invited to submit applications when the deadlines open, which is approximately April each year.
-Applications for all 2015 programs have now closed.
+Faculties will be invited to submit applications when the deadlines open, which is approximately April/May each year.
+Applications for 2016 project submissions will open shortly.

 Introduced in 2014, the New Colombo Plan offers Australian undergraduates new opportunities for prestigious scholarships and mobility grants for study and internships/mentorships in the Indo Pacific region.
 The Australian Government hopes to see study in the Indo-Pacific region become a "rite of passage" for Australian undergraduate students, and as an endeavour that is highly valued across the Australian community linking study and work experience in the region to exciting career opportunities.
-The New Colombo Plan will encourage a genuine two-way flow of students with the region, increasing the number of Australian undergraduates heading to the region to complement the thousands of students from the region coming to Australia to study each year.

-Students experiences under the New Colombo Plan can be found on the blog.
+- Students experiences under the New Colombo Plan blog.

 The Scholarship Program aims to provide opportunities for high-achieving Australian undergraduate students to undertake study, participate in an Internship/Mentorship and receive intensive language training in an eligible Host Location in the Indo-Pacific region.
 The Program also encourages students to participate in community engagement and advocacy in relation to the Program.

-In 2015, the NCP Mobility Program provided up to $10 million in mobility grants for University project submissions supporting undergraduate students to undertake semester or short-term mobility programs (short term study, practicums, clinical placements, internships/mentorships and short term research).
+The New Colombo Plan Mobility Program (NCPMP) provides mobility grants for University project submissions supporting undergraduate students to undertake semester or short-term mobility programs (short term study, practicums, clinical placements, internships/mentorships and short term research).
 The mobility study undertaken offshore must be credited or be a mandatory course requirement.
 Under the New Colombo Plan Mobility Program (NCPMP), the University has successfully won funding for the following mobility projects: